 Two-night minimum stay at weekends.

-Lower Slaughter Manor is a good choice for getaways en famille, particularly if your children are young.
+Slaughters Manor House is a good choice for getaways en famille, particularly if your children are young.
 Three sets of rooms can be connected for families.
 Cots (free) and extra beds (£75 a night) can be provided.

 Babies and up – children of all ages welcomed.

-Most rooms take at least one extra bed (£50 a night, including breakfast), or cot (no extra charge).
+Most rooms take at least one extra bed for under-12s (£50 a night including breakfast), or cot (no extra charge).
 There are three sets of interconnecting rooms in the Coach House.
 Magnolia has a private garden (with hot tub), and interconnects with Cedar.

 The garden is large, and there's a tennis court and croquet set.
-Bikes are available to hire during warmer months, and staff can point families in the direction of everything from rock climbing to duck herding, as well as attractions such as the model village at Bourton-in-the-Water.
+Staff can point families in the direction of everything from rock climbing to duck herding, as well as attractions such as the model village at Bourton-in-the-Water.

 Ask at reception for details of an approved babysitting company, which the guest must book direct.
 It costs around £10 an hour.